-AACSB: Analytic AACSB: Reflective Thinking AICPA BB: Critical Thinking Blooms: Analyze Learning Objective: 02-04 Explain the rationale behind amortization; describe the four categories of amortizable intangible assets; and calculate amortization expense.
-Level of Difficulty: 1 Easy
+AACSB: Analytical Thinking AACSB: Reflective Thinking AICPA: BB Critical Thinking Accessibility: Keyboard Navigation

+Learning Objective: 02-04 Explain the rationale behind amortization, describe the four categories of amortizable intangible assets, and calculate amortization expense.

-- 69. Racine started a new business in the current year.
+- 73. Racine started a new business in the current year.
 She incurred \$52,000 of start-up costs.
 If her business started on November 23rd of the current year, what is the total expense she may deduct with respect to the start-up costs for her initial year, rounded to the nearest whole number?

 - A. \$2,555

 - B. \$3,544

-- C. \$5,522.
+- C. \$5,522

 - D. \$52,000

 - E. None of these

 The maximum immediate expense amount of \$5,000 phases out dollar for dollar if more than \$50,000 of start-up costs are incurred.
 Thus, the immediate expensing is \$3,000 (\$5,000 - (\$52,000 - \$50,000)).
-The amortization is \$544 (\$49,000/180) × 2 months).
+The remaining amount is amortized over 180 months and results in an additional deduction of \$544 [(\$49,000/180) × 2 months] for the year.

-AACSB: Analytic AICPA BB: Critical Thinking Blooms: Analyze Blooms: Apply Learning Objective: 02-04 Explain the rationale behind amortization; describe the four categories of amortizable intangible assets; and calculate amortization expense.
-Level of Difficulty: 2 Medium
+AACSB: Analytical Thinking AICPA: BB Critical Thinking Accessibility: Keyboard Navigation Blooms: Analyze Blooms: Apply

+Learning Objective: 02-04 Explain the rationale behind amortization, describe the four categories of amortizable intangible assets, and calculate amortization expense.

-- 70. Daschle LLC completed some research and development during June of the current year.
+- 74. Daschle LLC completed some research and development during June of the current year.
 The related costs were \$60,000.
 If Daschle wants to capitalize and amortize the costs as quickly as possible, what is the total amortization expense Daschle may deduct during the current year?

 - A. \$0

 - B. \$6,500

 - C. \$7,000

 - D. \$12,000

 - E. None of these

-The amortization when capitalization is elected is 7,000 (60,000/60) × 7 months).
-The amortization period on capitalized research and development is not less than 60 months-and 60 months is the most often elected.
+The amortization when capitalization is elected is $$7,000 ($60,000/60) \times 7$ months.
+The amortization period on capitalized research and development is not less than 60 months-and 60 months is the most often elected.$

-AACSB: Analytic AICPA BB: Critical Thinking Blooms: Analyze Learning Objective: 02-04 Explain the rationale behind amortization; describe the four categories of amortizable intangible assets; and calculate amortization expense.
-Level of Difficulty: 1 Easy
+AACSB: Analytical Thinking AICPA: BB Critical Thinking Accessibility: Keyboard Navigation Blooms: Analyze

+Learning Objective: 02-04 Explain the rationale behind amortization, describe the four categories of amortizable intangible assets, and calculate amortization expense.